Contrast Bias

 What Is Contrast Bias?

-In Critical Thinking, Contrast Bias is allowing one comparison to outrank other comparisons that ought to be made.
+In Critical Thinking, contrast bias is allowing one comparison to outrank other comparisons that ought to be made.

 What is contrast bias?